life4/deal/README.rst

 This library contain 3 main conception from DbC:

 -  `Precondition <https://en.wikipedia.org/wiki/Precondition>`__ --
-   condition that must always be true just prior to the execution of function.
+   condition that must be true before function is executed.
 -  `Postcondition <https://en.wikipedia.org/wiki/Postcondition>`__ --
-   condition that must always be true just after the execution of function.
+   condition that must be true after function executed.
 -  `Invariant <https://en.wikipedia.org/wiki/Invariant>`__ -- condition
    that can be relied upon to be true during execution of a program.
 In this library invariant condition check in 3 cases: